devgateway/www.developmentgateway.org/_posts/2011-09-19-photo-contest-enter-for-a-chance-to-win.md

 created: 1316412031
 old_path: news/photo-contest-enter-chance-win
 title: 'Photo Contest: Enter for a chance to win!'
-lede: 'Show us your image of development in action, and you could win a $500 prize from Development Gateway.
+excerpt: 'Show us your image of development in action, and you could win a $500 prize from Development Gateway.
 To celebrate the launch of our new website, we’re calling on photographers around the world to share their images and stories of people in developing countries working to build a better world.WHAT: We are looking for images